 - 2. Who is liable for delays to date? tie state that BSC has a general obligation to mitigate.
 BSC are of the view that until they have full and unfettered access to the various work sites they are not obliged to start work and should be given extensions of time to deliver.
 Any examination of the respective positions will require a factual basis detailing what sites were available and when.
-It is possible that DLA or a QC could provide a view to give confidence (or not) here. - 3.
+It is possible that DLA or a QC could provide a view to give confidence (or not) here.
+The exercise of analysing delay responsibility will have to be painstakingly completed in order for there to be a rational basis for settling allocation of costs.
+It has always been in BSC's interests to approach this on a "global" basis, since this offers the most effective means of obscuring their own defaults and failings behind assertions about client-side failings - 3.
 Preliminary costs methodology.
-This is as per DRP 1 and relates to largely commercial methodologies used to calculate additional costs. tie's view is that BBS's method is too simplistic and unjustified in the circumstances.
-Tie have already granted an extension of time amounting to 7 weeks (overhead and profit based). - 4.
-Unforeseen ground conditions.
+This is as per DRP I and relates to largely commercial methodologies used to calculate additional costs. tie's view is that BBS's method is too simplistic and unjustified in the circumstances.
+BSC's methodology is also, on any objective view, wholly inconsistent with what is in the contract and it changed in late '08 to a more opportunistic and incorrect approach.
+The have already granted an extension of time amounting to 7 weeks (overhead and profit based).
+[ITW1] - Unforeseen ground conditions.
 These are to tie's account.
-However, there is a dispute as to what constitutes "unforeseen". tie anticipate that they will be in a better position to assess likely liability for this by mid-May. - 5.
-Failure to agree estimates.
-This relates to the operation of clause 80 and sequential.
+However, there is a dispute as to what constitutes "unforeseen". tie anticipate that they will be in a better position to assess likely liability for this by mid-May. - Failure to agree estimates.
+This relates to the operation of the change mechanic in the contract and BSC's approach that indifferent quality/ non provision of competent estimates is excused by the number of changes which has occurred.